 Skilled and entry level roles are in high demand within the largest employing industries and those predicted for high growth.
-The most prominent of these are agriculture, forestry and fishing, health care and social assistance, retail trade, construction, and education and training.
-Noting that to address local labour market needs holistically, it is important to support other industries including transport and logistics, hospitality and tourism, professional services, manufacturing, and the evolution of a clean energy workforce.
+The most prominent of these are agriculture, forestry and fishing, health care and social assistance, retail trade, construction and education and training.
+To address local labour market needs holistically, it is important to support other industries including transport and logistics, hospitality and tourism, professional services, manufacturing and the evolution of a clean energy workforce.

-- Developing industry-specific pre-employment programs with local stakeholders supporting caseload engagement and upskilling for a variety of employment opportunities. - Collaborating with local stakeholders and hold events that encourage career promotion and networking opportunities between individuals, business, and support services. - Creating and fostering strong relationships with apprenticeship and traineeship providers and linking them with businesses and Employment Service Providers. - Facilitating connections between Employment Service Providers, Workforce Australia programs such as Employability Skills Training, Career Transition Assistance and the Self Employment Assistance program with industry and businesses.
+- Developing industry-specific pre-employment programs with local stakeholders supporting caseload engagement and upskilling for a variety of employment opportunities. - Collaborating with local stakeholders and hold events that encourage career promotion and networking opportunities between individuals, business and support services. - Creating and fostering strong relationships with apprenticeship and traineeship providers and link them with businesses and providers. - Facilitating connections between businesses, industry, providers and Workforce Australia programs such as Employability Skills Training, Career Transition Assistance and the Self Employment Assistance program.

-Priority 4 - Early childhood education and care
+Priority 4 - Early Childhood Education and Care

-Waiting lists for early childhood education (long day care) are extensive across the region, with many regional towns experiencing wait times close to 24 months.
-Every industry is affected by these shortages in qualified early childhood educators.
-There is significant investment from private and public sectors for new centres across the region with workforce needs predicted to grow significantly.
+Wait lists for early childhood education (long day care) are extensive across the region, with many regional towns experiencing wait times close to 24 months.
+Every industry is impacted by the shortages in qualified early childhood educators.
+There is significant investment from private and public sectors for new centres across the region, with workforce needs predicted to grow significantly.